 Shop for groceries at Sheng Siong every other day?
 Check out Sheng Siong shares.

-Loyal user of DBS since your primary school days?
+Loyal user of DBS or POSB since your primary school days?
 Put your money in DBS shares.

-Step 1: Open a CDP account (for SG stocks)
+Step 1: Open a CDP account (For Singapore stocks)

-Why do you need a CDP account?
-A CDP account is an account to store and safekeep your Singapore securities.
+You need a CDP account because it stores and safekeep your Singapore securities.
 This includes stocks, bonds and other securities listed on the SGX as well as Singapore Government Securities.

-You will also need to link your bank account to your CDP for dividends to be credited into it.
+You will also need to link your bank account to your CDP for dividends to be credited to it.

 But if you’re asking if this step can be skipped because account openings can be a hassle at times, the answer is yes, you can.

 - Set up a Regular Savings Plan.
 A regular savings plan is one way to buy shares in Singapore without a broker.
-You can set up a regular savings plan easily online with a provider that offers it, such as DBS, OCBC, UOB, POEMS and FSMOne.
-Read more about regular savings plans here.
+You can set up a regular savings plan easily online with a provider that offers it, such as DBS, OCBC, UOB, POEMS, and FSMOne.
+Find out more about regular savings plans.

-However, if you’re unsure or undecided if you need a CDP account, there’s absolutely no harm in creating one anyway.
+However, if you’re unsure or undecided whether you need a CDP account, there’s absolutely no harm in creating one anyway.
 It costs nothing but a few minutes of your time!
-Open your CDP account here.

-(Fun fact: A few years ago, this was more cumbersome because you had to go down to the CDP branch physically to have it set up.)
+(Fun fact: This process was more cumbersome a few years ago because you had to go down to the CDP branch in person to have it set up.)

-Your brokerage account is the platform in which you’ll be making your ‘Buy’ and ‘Sell’ trades.
+Your online brokerage account is the platform in which you’ll be making your ‘Buy’ and ‘Sell’ trades.

-This begs the all-important question: Which brokerage account should you choose?
+This begs the all-important question: Which online brokerage should you choose?

 That’s a question worth an entire article, so check out our article on the best brokerage accounts in Singapore.
-It covers all the brokerage fees, whether you should choose a custodian or CDP-linked account, what to look out for when choosing one, and finally, the best ones in town today.
+It covers all brokerage fees, whether you should choose a custodian or CDP-linked account, what to look out for when choosing one, and finally, the best ones in town.

 Alternatively, you can use SingSaver’s comparison page to filter for you!